 - Tasks can be updated by multiple people

-- Attach a file and mark it up with comments
+- Files can be attached and marked up with comments

 - It has a steep learning curve if used for complex projects